brainhack-school2025/albert-plante_project/README.md

 Yes.
 Using the developed pipeline, we successfully mapped and visualized the g-ratio values along the optic nerve in a reproducible and non-invasive manner.
 This provides meaningful insight into myelin integrity and fiber composition in differents subjects.

 ### Encountered issues
+#### Atlas max probability optic nerve label
+The [max probability optic nerve label](data/derivatives/templates) was initialy used to assess whether manual segmentation was truly necessary, or if this atlas-based label could serve as an automated segmentation alternative.
+Howerver, the Dice coefficient between the overlapping regions of both manual segmentations and the maximum probability atlas label ranged only from 15% to 20%.
+Given this low similarity, the maximum probability label was excluded from further analysis.

 #### Registration issue
+As previously stated, two registrations issues were encountered.
+The first was related to the small size (~4-5 voxels wide) and the natural curvature of the optic nerve.
+Non-affine or elastic registrations tended to deform the optic nerve and create hole in the transformed manual segmentation masks.
+The second issue involved the alignment of the two manual segmentations: a single rigid registration resulted in an approximate one-slice offset.
+However, applying a second rigid registration using ROIs was able to correct this initial misalignment.

 #### MTVF vs MVF
+Initialy, it was assumed that myelin constitutes nearly 100% of the macromolecular content in white mater like the optic nerve.
+This assumption led to an overestimation of the Myelin Volume Fraction (MVF) by Macromolecular Tissue Volume Fraction (MTVF), resulting in non-plausible results such as more myelin than fiber.
+An literature search revealed that myelin accounts for only 50% of the macromolecular content in white matter.
+With this correction, plausible values of g-ratio were acheived.

 ### Guide to Reproducibility
 This project follows the BIDS data structure for standardized input.
 To reproduce results:
-1. Set up the environment by sourcing 'env.sh'
-2. Organize data according to BIDS format under 'PROJECT_ROOT'.
+1. Organize data according to BIDS format under 'PROJECT_ROOT'.
-3. Modify subject variabes in the notebooks ('PROJECT_ROOT' and 'SUBJECT')
+2. Modify subject variabes in the notebooks ('PROJECT_ROOT' and 'SUBJECT')
-4. Run 'registration.ipynb' to co-register images and create results files
+3. Run 'registration.ipynb' to co-register images and create results files
-5. Run 'data_visualization.ipynb' to extract metrics and generate plots.
+4. Run 'data_visualization.ipynb' to extract metrics and generate plots.
-6. Optional: Clean temporary directories to save space.
+5. Optional: Clean temporary directories to save space.

 ## Troubleshooting
 * Registration issues: Because the DWI is normally a slab, multiples rigid registration between DWI and MP2RAGE can be needed because the registration algorithm can fail.